BooXtream/BooXtream-WooCommerce/readme.txt

 An ebook can fail to watermark when the ebook file is invalid.
 We therefore strongly recommend to test your ebooks by validating and watermarking every ebook before adding them to your web shop.
 To validate an ebook go to validate.idpf.org.
 A proper ebook shouldn’t have any warnings or errors.
 To test the watermarking of an ebook you can use the Manual Mode and your free BooXtream test account.
 The watermarking process is ok when a download link is created.

+= 0.9.9.7 =
+* fixed a bug where downloadlinks did not show in e-mails
+* fixed a bug where only one downloadlink was shown when both epub and mobi were selected
+* changed presentation of downloadlinks (no longer added as a string but added as clickable link)

 = 0.9.9.6 =
 * Some bugfixes